backstage/backstage/docs/references/glossary.md

 ## Software Templates

-1. A Backstage plugin with which to create [components](#component) in Backstage.
+A Backstage plugin with which to create [components](#component) in Backstage.
 A core feature of Backstage.
 Also known as the scaffolder.

+## Software Template

-2. A "skeleton" software project created and managed in the Backstage Software Templates tool.
+A "skeleton" software project created and managed in the Backstage Software Templates tool.

 ## System (catalog plugin)